soroushjp/go-bitcoin-multisig/README.md

 ##License

 go-bitcoin-multisig project is released under the terms of the MIT license.
-See LICENSE for attributions.
+Thank you to [prettymuchbryce for his hellobitcoin project](https://github.com/prettymuchbryce/hellobitcoin) which provided both early code and inspiration for this project.

 ##Find out more